keredson/peewee-db-evolve/README.md

 This project has been in production use since August 2016.
 (We switched to Peewee as an ORM.)
 But it's a style of schema management I've been using for ~10 years now.

+*How can I prevent `peewee-db-evolve` from evolving a specific table or class?*

+In the class' `Meta` class, add `evolve = False` and `peewee-db-evolve` will ignore it.
+If you don't have a class for a specific table, just make a do-nothing dummy class for it.

 Tests
 -----